ma-mohammed/ma-mohammed.github.io/_projects/1_project.md

 ---
 layout: page
-title: Origin-Destination-Transfer (ODX) Modeling
+title: Origin-Destination Modeling in Transit Systems
-description: Advanced trip chaining framework for regional transit systems using mobile ticketing data
+description: Comprehensive review and novel methods for OD inference using mobile ticketing data
 img: assets/img/12.jpg
 importance: 1
-category: research
+category: work
 related_publications: true
 ---

-This project develops a comprehensive Origin-Destination-Transfer (ODX) model that revolutionizes how we understand passenger movements in regional transit systems.
-By leveraging mobile ticketing data and advanced machine learning techniques, the model provides unprecedented insights into complete passenger journeys, including transfer behaviors.
+This research focuses on developing innovative approaches for understanding passenger travel patterns in public transportation systems using mobile ticketing and automated fare collection data.

-## Research Objectives
+## Research Overview

-The primary goal is to create a scalable and cost-effective approach for transit agencies to understand passenger flow patterns without requiring expensive smart card infrastructure.
-The model addresses three critical challenges:

-1. **Incomplete Data Problem**: Mobile ticketing systems typically capture only boarding events, missing alighting and transfer information
-2. **Passenger Heterogeneity**: Different passenger types exhibit distinct travel patterns that must be accounted for
-3. **Seasonal Variations**: Travel patterns change significantly across different seasons and conditions
+The project addresses the critical challenge of inferring complete origin-destination patterns from partial transit data.
+Traditional methods rely on expensive smart card systems or extensive surveys, while this research develops cost-effective alternatives using mobile ticketing activations.

-## Methodology
+## Key Publications

-### Passenger Typology Framework
+**Origin-destination inference in public transportation systems: A comprehensive review** (2022)
+- Published in *International Journal of Transportation Science and Technology*
+- Comprehensive review of state-of-the-art OD estimation methods
+- Analysis of transition from survey-based to big data-driven techniques

+**Extracting spatiotemporal bus passenger trip typologies from noisy mobile ticketing boarding data** (2023)
+- Published in *Data Science for Transportation*
-Using hierarchical clustering and Dynamic Time Warping (DTW), we identify distinct passenger types based on their spatiotemporal activation patterns:
+- Novel clustering framework using hierarchical clustering and Dynamic Time Warping (DTW)
-- **Regular Commuters**: Consistent daily patterns with peak-hour travel
-- **Occasional Users**: Irregular usage with weekend and off-peak preferences
-- **Students**: Academic calendar-aligned patterns with campus-centric trips
-- **Leisure Travelers**: Weekend-focused usage with recreational destinations

-### Trip Chaining Model
-The core innovation lies in our trip chaining algorithm that:
-- Integrates passenger typology insights to improve journey inference
-- Accounts for seasonal variations in travel behavior
+- Identification of distinct passenger behavior patterns in PVTA bus system

+**Enhanced seasonal typology-informed transit trip chaining via mobile boarding and survey data** (2024)
+- Published in *Data Science for Transportation*
-- Implements gradient boosting machines (GBM) for spatial error correction
+- Trip chaining model with gradient boosting for spatial error correction
-- Validates results against ground-truth survey data

-### Spatial Error Correction
-A key breakthrough is the 70% reduction in Mean Absolute Error (MAE) and 85% reduction in Symmetric Mean Absolute Percentage Error (SMAPE) achieved through our spatial error correction framework.
+- 70% reduction in MAE and 85% reduction in SMAPE achieved

-## Key Results

-- **Accuracy Improvement**: Achieved 70% reduction in MAE through spatial error correction
-- **Scalability**: Successfully tested on regional bus networks with limited AFC infrastructure
-- **Validation**: Model validated against comprehensive survey data from Pioneer Valley Transit Authority
-- **Transfer Detection**: Successfully identifies major transfer hubs and seasonal ridership trends

-## Impact and Applications

-This research provides transit agencies with:
-- **Enhanced Planning Tools**: Better understanding of passenger flow patterns for service optimization
-- **Cost-Effective Analysis**: Achieves smart-card level insights using only mobile ticketing data
-- **Policy Support**: Data-driven insights for route planning and transfer facility improvements
-- **Academic Contribution**: Novel methodological framework applicable to transit systems worldwide

-## Publications
+## Current Research

-This work has resulted in multiple peer-reviewed publications {% cite abdalazeem2023extracting %} {% cite abdalazeem2024enhanced %} and continues to inform ongoing research in transit system optimization and passenger behavior analysis.
+Development of a novel Origin-Destination-Transfer (ODX) model that integrates trip chaining, passenger typology, and spatial error correction to infer complete trip patterns including transfers in regional transit systems.